 This is Fried Chicken (Pritong Manok).
 Fried chicken can be cooked in so many ways in all the different cultures around the world.
 It may be breaded, coated with flour/batter or naked (no breading).
 Marinated in all sorts of herbs, spices and sauces.
-The version cooked in my house as I grew up in the Philippines had its one particular variation, with no breading.
+The version cooked in my house as I grew up in the Philippines had its own particular variation, with no breading.
 Below is a simple but tasty recipe for frying chicken, Filipino style.
 Enjoy this recipe from us at .

 - 1 whole chicken, cut into serving pieces